An advanced bodyweight hold in which the body is supported parallel to the ground by the hands only.

 As with most advanced bodyweight exercises the two most important facets of your training are patience and dedication.
 Improvements will come consistently, but incrementally.

-There are commonly four main progression exercises recommended for the planche, these are; the frog stand, tuck planche, advanced tuck planche, straddle planche and finally onto the full planche.
+There are four main progression exercises recommended for the planche, these are; the frog stand, tuck planche, advanced tuck planche, straddle planche and finally onto the full planche.

 Planche training notes